How Language Is Used to Control

 Wellspring leadership has consistently insisted that it does not shun.
 Members are often instructed not to use the word, and accusations of shunning have historically been met with strong denial and defensiveness.
 Yet the issue is not the label - it is the practice.

-When relationships are reduced, withdrawn, or made conditional under sustained teaching, social pressure, or fear of spiritual consequence, the result matches what shunning plainly means: the broad and indiscriminate relational cutting off of a person, or the loss of meaningful contact, under pressure from leadership or the community.
+When relationships are reduced, withdrawn, or made conditional under sustained teaching, social pressure, or fear of spiritual consequence, the result matches what shunning plainly is: the broad and indiscriminate relational cutting off of a person, or the loss of meaningful contact, under pressure from leadership or the community.

 Why Language Control Is So Effective